DrPaulBrewer/robot-trading-webapp/README.md

 The simulator is pre-configured with a simple comparison of markets with different supply/demand intersection.

-Clicking the RUN button will run this simulation for 100 periods.
-Once the simulation is complete, another button allows cycling among the available charts for visuazliation of the data.
+Clicking the RUN button will run this simulation.
+The number of periods can be selected from the interface.

-Parameters of the simulations can be changed by clicking the "+" button to expand the editor.
+Once the simulation has been run, there is a choice of visualizations from the pulldown menu.

-Further elaboration / explanation of the various parameters will be added to this documentation as time permits.
+Parameters of the simulations can be changed by clicking the "EDIT" tab at the top of the screen to expand the editor.

 If you want to modify the simulator to work differently, or program your own agents, you may wish to install this code to your own server and/or create a fork.